Telecominfraproject/wlan-cloud-loadsim/README.md

 ## Getting started
 ### Hardware and software
 This simulator requires multiple machines to run.
-Now, it can be bare-metal or VMs.
+Now, it can be bare-metal or VMs or docker.
 It does not really matter.
-Since the goal is to stress server resourcess, we would suggest to run the TIP on a much larger machine and these simulation node on VMs.
+Since the goal is to stress server resourcess, we would suggest to run the TIP controller on a much larger machine and these simulation node on VMs.
 As for support, this was developed on Debian based Linux distributions (Ubuntun and Debian).
 We have also done extensive testing on Mac OS X. Windows is not supported currently and there is no plans on supporting it.